Battle of Suq al Ghazi: The battle

-On September 15, 2014, ISIL gunmen, accompanied by local jihadist militias, stormed an Iraqi military base.
+On September 15, 2014, IS gunmen, accompanied by local jihadist militias, stormed an Iraqi military base.
 Not knowing what to do, the Iraqi soldiers made frantic calls for help.
-Inside the base, ISIL ordered the soldiers to get in a dozen trucks when they arrived.
-The ISIL fighters reportedly shot at civilians and anyone who tried to intervene before raising the ISIL Black Standard in place of the Iraqi Flag.
+Inside the base, IS ordered the soldiers to get in a dozen trucks when they arrived.
+The IS fighters reportedly shot at civilians and anyone who tried to intervene before raising the IS Black Standard in place of the Iraqi Flag.

-After receiving calls from help, and seeing that ISIL intended to capture Suq al Ghazi, US, UK and French drones arrived and fired at ISIL positions, killing multiple fighters.
-The remaining ISIL fighters fled, only to be engaged by Iraqi tanks.
+After receiving calls from help, and seeing that IS intended to capture Suq al Ghazi, US, UK and French drones arrived and fired at IS positions, killing multiple fighters.
+The remaining IS fighters fled, only to be engaged by Iraqi tanks.

 Iraqi tanks fired at the remaining fighters.
 US drones arrived and began bombing them as well.

 Aftermath

-ISIL permanently left Suq al Ghazi on September 16, 2014, making the battle the shortest one in the history of the conflict.
+IS permanently left Suq al Ghazi on September 16, 2014, making the battle the shortest one in the history of the conflict.